Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_11a_5_obb Usage of Oriented Bounding Boxes

-Since Oriented Bounding Boxes are usually much tighter than Axes Aligned Bounding Boxes (for more information on OBB please see the @ref occt_modat_6 "Bounding boxes" chapter of Modeling data User guide) its usage can significantly speed-up the intersection stage of the operation by reducing the number of interfering objects.
+Since Oriented Bounding Boxes are usually much tighter than Axes Aligned Bounding Boxes (for more information on OBB see the @ref occt_modat_6 "Bounding boxes" chapter of Modeling data User guide) its usage can significantly speed-up the intersection stage of the operation by reducing the number of interfering objects.

 @subsubsection occt_algorithms_11a_5_obb_1 Usage